escamoteur/NancyCoreAppTemplate/README.md

 # NancyCoreApp Template

 This repository contains a basic NancyFx App running on .Net Core using Kestrel as Host.
+The project also contains the necessary files to create a `dotnet new` template and nuget.

 ### Installation
 To install this template use